 Vertical Hanging Exercise

 You need to find a door frame.
-You will reach up and grab the door frame.
-Your arms are straight over head and then you will drop your heels and weight.
+Reach up and grab the door frame.
+Stretch your arms straight above your head and then drop your heels and weight.
 You are stretching throughout the shoulder joint.
-Perform 1 set of 5 repetitions holding the end position for 5 seconds and then you can progress on to 15 seconds.
+Perform 1 set of 5 repetitions, holding the end position for 5 seconds and eventually progressing to 15 seconds.
 We are looking for a light stretch happening in the shoulder joint area.

-If you are not able to reach all the way up, you can just reach to the point that you can.
-And then bend through the knees and the hips in order to get that stretch.
+If you are not able to reach all the way up, just reach to the highest point that you can.
+Bend through the knees and the hips in order to get that stretch.
 If you can’t reach all the way up, you can reach for a lower point.
-If you have sloppy shoulder or dislocated shoulder, you should not do this exercise.
+If you have a sloppy shoulder or dislocated shoulder, you should not do this exercise.
 If you have stiff or tight shoulders, this is a great exercise for you.

 These top 3 shoulder joint pain relief exercises will definitely make you feel a lot better.
 Give them a go!

-If you want to stop your annoying shoulder pain permanently, then check out the Fix My Shoulder Pain program here:
+If you want to stop your annoying shoulder pain permanently, then click here to check out the Fix My Shoulder Pain program.